Science is a subject that ensures all children are able to succeed by having a ‘hands on approach’ to their learning.

 Science provides numerous opportunities for questioning and allows time for children to explore/investigate their ideas so they are able to draw their own conclusions.
 This approach allows the children to develop independence in learning and a thirst to prove/disprove their concepts.

 As with all curriculum areas in our school, science is sometimes taught as part of a much wider topic.
 This is so that the science work your child will study can be seen to be applicable in a wider context.
-However there are many times when science and other subjects will be taught on their own, because this is the best way for your child.
+However, there are many times when science will be taught on their own, because this is the best way for your child.